Nowhere Man: The Final Days of John Lennon

 Nowhere Man: The Final Days of John Lennon, first published in 2000 and written by New York journalist Robert Rosen, who in 1981 had access to John Lennon's diaries, is a controversial account of the ex-Beatle's last five years.
-Rosen says in the book's first chapter, "John Lennon's Diaries," that he used his memory of Lennon's diaries as "a roadmap to the truth."
+Rosen says in the book's first chapter, "John Lennon's Diaries", that he used his memory of Lennon's diaries as "a roadmap to the truth."
 The title of the book refers to The Beatles' song "Nowhere Man" (which was written and sung primarily by Lennon).

 Content

 The book disputes the official view of Lennon as a contented househusband raising his son Sean and baking bread while Yoko ran the family business.
 Instead, Nowhere Man portrays Lennon's daily life at the Dakota as that of a "tormented superstar, a prisoner of his fame, locked in his bedroom raving about Jesus Christ, while a retinue of servants tended to his every need."

 The final part of the book, The Coda, focuses on the mental disintegration of Lennon's assassin, Mark David Chapman, and includes Chapter 27, the so-called missing chapter of J.D.
-Salinger's classic novel of disaffected youth, The Catcher in the Rye, that "inspired" Chapman to murder Lennon.
+Salinger's novel, The Catcher in the Rye, that "inspired" Chapman to murder Lennon.
 It was Chapman's goal, according to Rosen, to write Chapter 27 "in Lennon's blood."